SongminYu/render/docs/todos/actions.md

   - This further decides the calibration of appliance and hot water demand per person.
   - As a result, if the model is started from 2019.
 The deviation in 2019 will be larger.
   - Changing coverage percentage may also impact but not that much.
-- Arrange a meeting to record detailed code walk-through
+- Arrange a meeting
+  - record detailed code walk-through
+  - update the two plots on the Miro board

 ### Songmin